Bed Bug

 What do bed bug bites look like?

-Where bed bugs bite
+Where bed bugs bite on the body

-Bed bugs vs. fleas vs. mosquitoes
+Bed bugs vs. fleas, mosquitoes & chiggers

 vs.Key difference

 FleaFleas cluster around ankles and lower legs; bed bugs line up on the upper body.
+Flea bites have a tiny dark red center dot.

 Confirm the infestation: check mattress seams, headboard, and box-spring for tiny rust-colored spots, shed skins, or live bugs the size of an apple seed.
 Bites alone aren't proof — these signs are.